Connecting Arduino to ARC

 There's a significant number of Arduino's variations out there each with slight modifications.
 This means the base firmware provided in this tutorial can be modified for various Arduino configurations.
 Also, you are free to add new features to the Arduino firmware and register them as Capabilities to be used in ARC.
 But, that's a future edit of this tutorial :).

-The ARC software is compatible a number of arduino products, which the firmware can be found on their respective pages.
+Compatible Official Arduinos The ARC software is compatible with a number of Arduino products, which the firmware can be found on their respective pages.
 Find your Arduino board and download the firmware from this page: https://synthiam.com/Support/Hardware/Hardware-Overview

 Download the firmware source code for your Arduino version or compatible from the above link and continue to the next step of this tutorial. *Note: compatible or clone Arduino's will require a toolset and library installation to compile the firmware.
 Check the Arduino compatible product manual for instructions on adding libraries and tools to the Arduino IDE for clone hardware.